MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 -   [Dynamics 365 Layout User Guide](../layout/user-guide.md).
 Users will need to install both Dynamics 365 Layout and [Dynamics 365 Import Tool (Preview)](../layout/user-guide.md).

 > [!NOTE]
-> <ul><li>When users launch the apps, they’ll need to use the same AAD accounts that the admin assigned in the Office Admin Center.</li>
+> <ul><li>When users launch the apps, they’ll need to use the same Azure AD accounts that the admin assigned in the Microsoft 365 Admin Center.</li>
 > <li>The Layout app requires users to be online once every 30 days to validate their subscription.</li></ul>

 ### Distribute the apps through the Microsoft Store for Business